 - 5. As set out in Walking Works, walking is the easiest and most accessible form of physical activity for the vast majority of the population.
 It is widely recognised as an important form of everyday physical activity by public health experts and is recommended as a way of improving both physical and mental health by Public Health England and the National Institute for Health and Care Excellence.
 The government is committed to enabling more people from every background to take part regularly and meaningfully in sport and physical activity, including walking. - 6.
 Regular moderate physical activity has been shown significantly to reduce the risk of all-cause mortality and health conditions such as coronary heart disease, stroke, type 2 diabetes, colon and breast cancer, hip fracture, Alzheimer's disease and depression.
 It can improve or prevent the decline of physical function in cancer patients, and reduce the risk of recurrence.
 Keeping active reduces blood pressure, helps control blood sugar in type 2 diabetes patients, and can be as effective as antidepressants or psychotherapy in treating mild and moderate depression.
 In conjunction with healthy eating, increasing physical activity would help reduce the very high levels of overweight and obesity in the UK. - 7.
 The Chief Medical Officers recommend that adults should be active daily, with at least 150 minutes of moderate activity over a week.
-Currently 39% of adults don't meet these recommendations, of whom 26% are active for less than 30 minutes a week. - 8.
-Low physical activity is one of the top 10 causes of death and disability in the UK.
-Lack of physical activity is costing the UK an estimated £7.4 billion a year, including £0.9 billion to the NHS alone. - 9.
-Walking has been called the most sustainable means of transport.
+Currently 39% of adults don't meet these recommendations, of whom 26% are active for less than 30 minutes a week. - Low physical activity is one of the top 10 causes of death and disability in the UK.
+Lack of physical activity is costing the UK an estimated £7.4 billion a year, including £0.9 billion to the NHS alone.

+- 9. Walking has been called the most sustainable means of transport.
 It doesn't require vehicles or machinery, nor does it produce excess carbon dioxide, noxious fumes or noise pollution.

-10. The government's current ambition is to make walking one of the natural choices for shorter journeys, or as part of a longer journey, with more people gaining access to safe, attractive walking routes by 2040, and a wider green network of paths, routes and open spaces, as set out in the Department for Transport's Cycling and Walking Investment Strategy (pp7-8), appended as evidence.
-While this may seem particularly relevant to more heavily populated areas where there is ample scope for utilitarian trips, it also applies to everyday trips on footpaths in more rural areas, where roads are perceived by walkers as unattractive and dangerous.
+Currently around a third of car trips are under two miles, contributing significantly to local congestion and pollution.
+Studies have found at least half of shorter car trips could reasonably be walked instead. - 10.
+The government's current ambition is to make walking one of the natural choices for shorter journeys, or as part of a longer journey, with more people gaining access to safe, attractive walking routes by 2040, and a wider green network of paths, routes and open spaces, as set out in the Department for Transport's Cycling and Walking Investment Strategy (pp7-8), appended2 as evidence.